Saturday — March 16, 2019 – Ben Shemen

 If you would like to participate but don’t have a partner, post to the Rogaining in Israel Facebook page (in any language).
 Specify your level of fitness, the category you want to compete in, your ambition (e.g., just for fun, aiming for the podium), and your name and contact details of course.

 IOA members: 50 NIS

 Registration from Outside Israel

-Competitors from outside Israel are requested to use the Rogaine Registration form on this website.
+Competitors from outside Israel should use the ROGAINE 2019 REGISTRATION form in English.